 The street name “tranq” comes from its tranquilizing effects.
 Dealers sometimes mix it with heroin, fentanyl or other drugs to increase the sedative effect, but this also significantly increases the risk of overdose.

 Xylazine is not currently scheduled under the federal Controlled Substances Act, as it is only approved for veterinary use.
-This means that, at the federal level, it is not classified in the same way as drugs like heroin, fentanyl or cocaine, even though it is increasingly appearing in the illicit drug supply.
+This means that, at the federal level, it is not classified in the same way as drugs like heroin, fentanyl or cocaine, even though xylazine is increasingly appearing in the illicit drug supply.

 Veterinary Use vs Human Dangers

 Like other sedatives, it makes users feel extremely relaxed or numb, which is similar to the effect it has on animals.
+Unfortunately, in humans, it can be dangerous, causing severe central nervous system problems, including:

 - Respiratory depression